 How to Make Chocolate Cream Pie

-- Combine the milk and cream in a saucepan with half of the sugar and bring just to a simmer.
+Combine the milk and heavy cream in a saucepan with half of the sugar and bring just to a simmer.

-- Pour the tempered egg yolks into the pan with the rest of the hot milk and cream and whisk, reducing the heat to medium and cooking just until the custard thickens, which should only take a minute or two at most.
+Pour the tempered egg yolks into the pan with the rest of the hot milk and cream and whisk, reducing the heat to medium and cooking just until the custard thickens, which should only take a minute or two.

-- Chill for 4 hours in the fridge before topping with freshly whipped cream and chocolate shavings!
+Chill for 4 hours in the fridge, then remove the plastic wrap covering.
+Top the finished pie with freshly whipped cream and chocolate shavings!

-- Use a large bar of chocolate and a vegetable peeler to make chocolate shavings.
+- Use a large bar of chocolate and a vegetable peeler to make chocolate shavings instead of curls.
 Or just sprinkle some mini chocolate chips over the pie.

 - Use a large, sharp knife to cut the piece into slices for serving and wipe the knife between each slice for cleaner servings.
 But no matter what you do, that first slice isn't going to come out pretty.
 Just embrace that less than perfect slice and enjoy it!